illlustr/NAIIVE/content/docs/1_service/1_general.md

 ### Mission

 - A straight forward solution to adapt & integrate technology.
-- Transparent & Neutral in every opinion, discusion, & projects.
+- Transparent & Neutral in every opinion, discursion, & projects.
-- familiarizing technology by providing clear explaination with a general idea / example.
+- familiarizing technology by providing clear explanation with a general idea / example.